-New Zealand, a land of birds, had no warm blooded mammal predators before people introduced them.
-These are now the main threat to kiwi’s survival – killing eggs, chicks and adults.
+New Zealand, a land of birds, had no land based mammalian predators before people introduced them.
+These are now the main threat to kiwi’s survival – killing chicks and adults.

-Other animal pests, such as hedgehogs, rodents and weasels, may not kill kiwi, but they also cause problems.
-First, they compete for the same food as kiwi.
-Second, they are prey for the same animals that attack kiwi, helping to keep the number of predators high.
+Other animal pests, such as cats, pigs, possums hedgehogs, rodents and weasels, may not kill kiwi, but they also cause problems.
+Whether they compete for food, habitat or, they are prey for the same animals that attack kiwi, helping to keep the number of predators high.

 Turning the tide